dark544/esphome-influxdb3/README.md

 * **ignore** (Optional, boolean, default: False): Whether or not to include updates for this sensor.
 * **measurement** (Optional, string): Name of measurements with update from this sensor.
 Defaults to the sanitized name of the sensor.
 * **tags** (Optional, mapping, default: {}): Additional tags added for this sensor.

+#### TO DO

+* Add a readings cache to retry when calls fail, so that the system is robust against either InfluxDB or the network being down for a while.